Research in Motion with ioSkeletal Myocytes™

-Dr Will Bernard, Senior Scientist at bit.bio, and Dr Luke Flatt, Senior Scientist at Charles River discuss how bit.bio’s iPSC-derived ioSkeletal Myocytes can facilitate HTS workflows and accelerate research into muscle and metabolic disease.
+Dr Will Bernard, Senior Scientist at bit.bio, and Dr Luke Flatt, Senior Scientist at Charles River Laboratories discuss how bit.bio’s iPSC-derived ioSkeletal Myocytes can facilitate high-throughput screening (HTS) workflows and accelerate research into muscle and metabolic disease.

 - How highly-defined and characterised muscle cells can provide physiological relevance earlier in your research and drug development pipeline.

 - The potential of ioSkeletal Myocytes as a relevant translational model for research of muscle, neuromuscular and associated metabolic disorders.